h2non/thread.js/README.md

 Welcome to the multi-thread world in JavaScript.
 You could start reading some [examples](#basic-usage)

 **Note**: the library is still in beta stage.
 A deep cross-browser testing is still pending.
-Do not use it production environments
+Do not use it in production environments

 ## Installation